-How greater employee flexibility can save society, economies and the planet.
+New Zealand entrepreneur Andrew Barnes argues passionately for greater employee flexibility to save society, economies and the planet.

 New Zealand entrepreneur Andrew Barnes has a mission, and he performs that mission using his own resources.
 Barnes fervently believes in maximum productivity and in worker well-being.
 This is a rare set of beliefs for the leader of a trust company.